Overview

 This information is for anybody who has diabetic eye screening using tropicamide 1% eye drops.
 Diabetic eye screening is a test to check for eye problems caused by diabetes.

-Tropicamide is a medicine that we use to widen (dilate) the pupils (black centres) of the eyes.
+Tropicamide is the medicine that we routinely use to widen (dilate) the pupils (black centres) of the eyes.
 This allows us to examine the back of your eyes in detail.
 We give you tropicamide as eye drops.

 The effects of the eye drops can last for up to 6 hours.
 It is important to:

-If you have any more questions, please speak to a healthcare professional looking after you.
+If you have any more questions, please speak to a health professional looking after you.

 Diabetic eye screening

-If you have diabetes and are aged 12 or over, you get a letter every year asking you to have your eyes checked.
+If you have diabetes and are aged 12 or over, you will get a letter asking you to come for a diabetic eye check at various intervals.
+The time intervals depend on your previous screening results.

 There is a national diabetic eye screening programme.
 If you live in south east London, the south east London diabetic eye screening programme offers this service.